gitjbnguyen/Academic-Work/Advanced Database Intelligence/README.md

-This is where I have done my lab work
+This is where I have done my lab work with a combination of R, some Python, and MySQL.